 - Olivier Christmann, Associate Professor

-Researchers and teacher-researchers from outside the laboratory, who are recognized experts in their field of research, are also part of the teaching team and provide instruction.
-This provides students with valuable contacts within the academic community.
-These researchers also participate in welcoming and supervising Master's 2 interns.
-Where possible, the Master's program draws on professionals with doctorates in order to better meet the expectations of the program.
+Researchers and faculty members from outside the laboratory—recognized experts in their respective fields—are also part of the teaching team and deliver courses.
+This provides students with numerous opportunities to engage with the academic community.
+These researchers also assist in welcoming and supervising Master of Science interns.
+Whenever possible, the Master of Science program Master of Science on professionals holding doctoral degrees to better align with the program’s educational objectives.

 Related technology platform

-Master's students have access to all of the materials at the Laval Institute, as well as the CLARTE, a technology resource center specializing in Virtual Reality, Augmented Reality, and emerging technologies, and finally to the equipment at the Laval Virtual Center, which currently consists of a library of virtual and augmented reality equipment (interaction and visualization).
+Master of Science students Master of Science access to all of the facilities at the Laval Institute, as well as the equipment at CLARTE, a technology resource center specializing in Virtual Reality, Augmented Reality, and emerging technologies, and finally to the facilities of the Laval Virtual Center, which currently houses a library of virtual and augmented reality equipment (interaction and visualization).

 Assessment and validation procedures